Direct-Technologies-CZ/OpenAI-Assistant-API-Chat/app/services/README.md

 ## Summary

-The functions in `api.js` are essential for interacting with the backend API, providing a straightforward and async/await-based approach to handling various tasks like file uploads, assistant management, and message processing.
+The functions in `api.ts` are essential for interacting with the backend API, providing a straightforward and async/await-based approach to handling various tasks like file uploads, assistant management, and message processing.
 Each function is designed to be modular and reusable, simplifying the integration of these functionalities into a broader application context.